Asteroid-mass soliton as the dark matter-baryon coincidence solution

+Note a hierarchy $u\ll m_\chi$ is implied in Dirac seesaw: to forbid the direct mass term $\bar\ell_L\tilde H\nu_R$, a $\Z_2$ symmetry is assigned, under which $\nu_R$ and $\eta$ are odd; however, there should be a soft $\Z_2$-breaking term in the scalar potential, such that $\eta$ obtains a small VEV to realize \Eq{eq:nu-mass}.
+This naturally leads to the formation of $\eta$-based domain wall in the early Universe~\cite{Barman:2022yos}, which is also essential for our mechanism, to be detailed below.

 The first event for realization of coincident neutrino-ball DM is leptogenesis that happens before the electroweak phase transition and $\phi$-FOPT, where $\ave{h}=\ave{\phi}=\ave{\eta}=0$.
-Leptogenesis proceeds through the out-of-equilibrium decay $H\to\bar\ell_L\chi_R$ via the first term in \Eq{Dirac_seesaw_sim}.
+For minimality and simplicity, we build on the idea of the shared and conserved $B-L$ between the SM and hidden sector particles~\cite{Kaplan:1991ah,Barr:1991qn,Kuzmin:1996he,Akhmedov:1998qx,Dick:1999je,Davoudiasl:2010am,Kitano:2004sv,Farrar:2005zd,Elor:2018twp,Kanemura:2024dqv}, where the dark asymmetry and BAU are both generated via leptogenesis.
+Leptogenesis then proceeds through the out-of-equilibrium decay $H\to\bar\ell_L\chi_R$ via the first term in \Eq{Dirac_seesaw_sim}.
 As the same portal also causes $\chi$ decay and hence neutrino-ball evaporation, we assume $\chi_1$ has weaker interactions such that the BAU is dominantly generated via Higgs decay to $\chi_{2,3}$.
 Finite-temperature corrections to the SM leptons will induce CP asymmetries equally distributed in the SM lepton and $\chi$ sectors~\cite{Beneke:2010dz,Garbrecht:2012pq,Kanemura:2024dqv,Kanemura:2024fbw}, where the CP-violating source for generating the $\chi$-asymmetry exhibits a resonant enhancement.
 Following Ref.~\cite{Kanemura:2024dqv}, the asymmetry for $\chi_2+\chi_3$ yields

 where $\bar y_h\equiv\sum_{\alpha,\beta=2,3} [\text{Im}(y_{h, e\alpha}\,y^*_{h,\mu\alpha}\,y_{h,\mu\beta}\,y^*_{h,e\beta})]^{1/4}$ with the indices $\mu$ and $e$ corresponding to the maximal resonant enhancement in the muon-electron direction~\cite{Kanemura:2024dqv}.
 The average $\langle f_{\chi}\rangle_{\alpha\beta}$ is defined by the nonthermal $\chi_{2,3}$ distribution functions under interaction over temperature and momenta,